-This Addendum No. 1 addresses the anticipated impacts of MCE's planned expansion to the City of San Pablo.
-As a result of this Member addition, certain assumptions regarding MCE's future operations have changed, including customer energy requirements, peak demand, renewable energy purchases, revenues and expenses as well as various other items.
+As previously noted, this Addendum No. 9 addresses the anticipated impacts of MCE's planned expansion to the City of Hercules, as well as other forecast modifications reflecting the most recent historical electric energy use within MCE's existing service territory.
+As a result of this member addition, certain assumptions regarding MCE's future operations have changed, including customer energy requirements, peak demand, renewable energy purchases, revenues, expenses and various other items.
 The following section highlights pertinent changes related to this planned expansion.
-To the extent that certain details related to membership expansion are not specifically discussed within this Addendum No. 1, MCE represents that such information shall remain unchanged relative to the July 18, 2014 Implementation Plan revision, which was recently certified by the Commission on September 8, 2014.
+To the extent that certain details related to membership expansion are not specifically discussed within this Addendum No. 9, MCE represents that such information shall remain unchanged relative to the July 18, 2014 Implementation Plan revision.

-With regard to the defined terms Members and Member Agencies, the following communities are now signatories to the MCE Joint Powers Agreement and represent MCE's current membership:
+With regard to the defined terms Members and Member Agencies, the following Communities are now signatories to the MCE Joint Powers Agreement and represent MCE's current membership:

 Member Agencies

+City of American Canyon

 City of Belvedere

+City of Benicia

+City of Calistoga

+City of Concord

+County of Contra Costa

 Town of Corte Madera

+Town of Danville

+City of El Cerrito

 Town of Fairfax

+City of Fairfield

+City of Hercules

+City of Lafayette

 City of Larkspur

+County of Marin

+City of Martinez

 City of Mill Valley

+Town of Moraga

-County of Marin
+City of Napa

 County of Napa

 City of Novato

+City of Oakley

+City of Pinole

+City of Pittsburg

+City of Pleasant Hill

 City of Richmond

 Town of Ross

 Town of San Anselmo

+City of Saint Helena

 City of San Pablo

 City of San Rafael

+City of San Ramon

 City of Sausalito

+County of Solano

 Town of Tiburon

+City of Vallejo

+City of Walnut Creek

+Town of Yountville